HarshBishtt/full-body-detection/README.md

 # opencv-fullbody-detection-Use opencv_fullbody2.py code
-This project will detect full body of human
+This project will detect full body of the human

 ![](output.PNG)